LaunchCodeEducation/data-analysis-curriculum/content/functions/reading/function-input/_index.md

 that function, what happens if we provide two arguments?
 What if we call the function but give no arguments?

-In this example, we receive a `TypeError` message each time we call the `say_hello` function with the wrong number of arguments.
+In this case, we receive a `TypeError` message each time we call the `say_hello` function with the wrong number of arguments.
 As defined in line 1, the function has one parameter, so it *expects* to receive one data value.
 When we send the wrong number of arguments, the program crashes with a runtime error, since we did not tell the program how to deal with missing or extra data.

-Read the error messages again, and note that we are given information about why the program crashed.
-How useful!
-The messages tell us how many missing or extra arguments we used in the function call.
+Luckily, when this happens, the error message tell us how many missing or extra arguments we used in the function call.

 ## Default Parameter Values